music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 separate
 recording acts, even if these recording acts took place at the same time:

-{% include plainExample.html example="./v3/examples/performances/performances-sample300.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample300.xml" valid="true" version=page.version %}

 A single performance may also be represented by multiple, *sequential* digital